 It's simple.
 The less you move your fingers, the faster you change between chords.

-The truth is, the weaker your fingers are the further from the strings they'll move when you change chords.
-Chance is, you may not have noticed just how high they're lifting off.
+The truth is, the weaker your fingers are, the further from the strings they'll move when you change chords.
+You may not have noticed just how high they're lifting off.

 Sure, this will take some getting used to.
-It's all about building up muscle memory and strength though.
-What feels tricky today, will feel like a breeze after regular practice.
+It's all about building up muscle memory and strength, though.
+What feels impossible today will feel like a breeze after regular practice.

 Whoa there.
-It's not a race you know.
-This has to be the one tip I give to people I teach to play the guitar the most often.
+It's not a race!
+Slowing down is the number one tip I give to people I teach to play the guitar.

-Gradually build up the speed as you go.
+Gradually build up the speed when you practice your guitar.
 Result?
 Your chord changes get lightening fast in less time.